elizedrac/Galaga_2/README.md

   - RedBug: Extends Bug.
 In charge of the appearance and specific features of the red bugs.
   - GreenBug: Extends Bug.
 In charge of the appearance and specific features of the green bugs.
   - BlueBug: Extends Bug.
 In charge of the appearance and specific features of the blue bugs.
+  - File Utilities: Basic static FileIO methods to manage creating and writing to files.
+  - Line Iterator: Constructs an iterator to traverse through each line of a given file.
 (All classes can be found in the src folder)

 ========================